-Indonesia.
+Currently, we have 10 chicken slaughterhouses across Indonesia.
 Our PT Japfa Tbk's poultry products have received the Halal certification by Majelis Ulama Indonesia/Indonesian Council of Ulama (MUI) for proper and appropriate ritual of Halal cutting and slaughtering standard requirement.

-requirements on sustainable poultry practices that we follow and uphold.
+Some of our multinational clients have very strict requirements on sustainable poultry practices that we follow and uphold.
 We do not have any slaughterhouse operations in Myanmar, India and Vietnam as we sell live birds to various agents, distributors and traditional market.